airr-community/ogrdbstats/docs/_build/html/_sources/examples/gapped_v.rst.txt

 problems with other tools that expect gapped sequences to follow the canonical alignment.

 `receptor_utils <https://williamdlees.github.io/receptor_utils/_build/html/fix_macaque_gaps.html>`_ contains a command `fix_macaque_gaps <https://williamdlees.github.io/receptor_utils/_build/html/fix_macaque_gaps.html>`_.
 This set of shell commands will download a Rhesus IGH gapped set from IMGT, and convert to the canonical alignment.
-Receptor_utils requires a recent version of Python.

 .. code-block:: bash